8bitgeek/twitter-said-what/README.md

 - The 'tweets' python script is then called with the input and output filenames.
 - The jSON string contains all the input parameters, and is used to construct the query.
 - After the query runs, the output CSV file is generated using the php session id generated filename.
+- The output folder is "csv" folder, and must have write permission for your web server to be able to write there.

 # jSON file format